 Residents living in The Village or East Village apartments are responsible to complete the move-out process for their apartment assignment by removing all items from their apartments by March 19, 2021 and relocate to their North Campus assignment.

-All approved students living on South Campus can apply for a semester parking pass through WCU Parking Services.
-If you choose to move to North Campus, the parking pass will no longer be valid, and you will not be permitted to keep a car on campus.
+Yes, for this semester only parking services is offering parking passes.
+All approved students living on South Campus can apply for a parking pass through WCU Parking Services.
 All questions regarding parking on campus should be directed to WCU Parking Services.
 WCU Parking Services will provide the specific parking passes available for Spring 2021.

 Am I required to have a meal plan if I live in one of the apartments?